KnpLabs/KnpUserBundle/Upgrade.md

 ### Manager classes

-The different Doctrine-based manager classes will be removed on July 31st in favor of the common implementation.
+The different Doctrine-based manager classes are deprecated and will be removed in 2.0 in favor of the common implementation.
 If you were extending the UserManager class for a Doctrine implementation, you need to change the parent class to `FOS\UserBundle\Doctrine\UserManager`.